 Additionally, some infants and children with Coffin-Siris syndrome have frequent respiratory infections, difficulty feeding, and an inability to gain weight at the expected rate (failure to thrive).
 Other signs and symptoms that may occur in people with this condition include short stature, low muscle tone (hypotonia), and abnormally loose (lax) joints.
 Abnormalities of the eyes, brain, heart, and kidneys may also be present.

-Coffin-Siris syndrome is a rare condition that is diagnosed in females more frequently than in males.
-Approximately 140 cases have been reported in the medical literature.
+Coffin-Siris syndrome is a rare condition that, for unknown reasons, is diagnosed in females more frequently than in males.
+Approximately 200 cases have been reported in the medical literature.

-Through their ability to regulate gene activity, SWI/SNF complexes are involved in many processes, including repairing damaged DNA; copying (replicating) DNA; and controlling the growth, division, and maturation (differentiation) of cells.
+Through their ability to regulate gene activity by remodeling chromatin, SWI/SNF complexes are involved in many processes, including repairing damaged DNA; copying (replicating) DNA; and controlling the growth, division, and maturation (differentiation) of cells.

 Other Names for This Condition